Safe Data Governance Privacy Notice

 Sharing with Third Parties: We may share information about you with third party vendors who need to know information about you in order to provide their services to us.
 This group includes vendors that help us provide our Services to you (like payment providers that process your credit and debit card information) and those that help us understand and enhance our Services (like analytics providers).
 We require vendors to agree to privacy commitments in order to share information with them.

-With your consent, we may also share your data with other third parties.
+We may also share your data with other third parties.
 These third parties and the reason for sharing your data with them is listed below: (Contractually required to offer our services)

-- As Required by Law: We may disclose information about you in response to a legal instruction such as a court order, or other governmental request.
+As Required by Law: We may disclose information about you in response to a legal instruction such as a court order, or other governmental request.
 (Under Legal Requirement)

-- To Protect Rights and Property: We may disclose information about you when we believe in good faith that disclosure is reasonably necessary to protect the property or rights of Safe Data Governance Limited, third parties, or the public at large.
+To Protect Rights and Property: We may disclose information about you when we believe in good faith that disclosure is reasonably necessary to protect the property or rights of Safe Data Governance Limited, third parties, or the public at large.
 For example, if we have a good faith belief that there is an imminent danger of death or serious physical injury, we may disclose information related to the emergency without delay.
 (Under Vital Interests, Legitimate Interest and Legal Requirements)

-- Business Sale or Transfers: In connection with any merger, sale of company assets, or acquisition of all or a portion of our business by another company, or in the unlikely event that Safe Data Governance Limited goes out of business or enters bankruptcy, user information would likely be one of the assets that is transferred or acquired by a third party.
+Business Sale or Transfers: In connection with any merger, sale of company assets, or acquisition of all or a portion of our business by another company, or in the unlikely event that Safe Data Governance Limited goes out of business or enters bankruptcy, user information would likely be one of the assets that is transferred or acquired by a third party.
 If any of these events were to happen, this Privacy Policy would continue to apply to your information and the party receiving your information may continue to use your information, but only consistent with this Privacy Policy.
 (Under Legitimate Interest, Contractual Requirement and Legal Requirement)

-- Aggregated and De-Identified Information: We may share information that has been aggregated or reasonably de-identified, so that the information could not reasonably be used to identify you.
+Aggregated and De-Identified Information: We may share information that has been aggregated or reasonably de-identified, so that the information could not reasonably be used to identify you.
 For instance, we may publish aggregate statistics about the use of our Services.
 (This data would have no bearing upon your data privacy).

-- Published Support Requests: If you send us a request (for example, via a support email or one of our feedback mechanisms), we reserve the right to publish a sanitised version of the request in order build a library of Frequently Asked Questions’ to help us support other users.
+Published Support Requests: If you send us a request (for example, via a support email or one of our feedback mechanisms), we reserve the right to publish a sanitised version of the request in order build a library of Frequently Asked Questions’ to help us support other users.
 This request would have all information pertaining to you or your organisation removed so as to become a generic statement.
-(This data would have no bearing upon your data privacy).

-- Sale or Transfer: If we're discussing selling or transferring part or all of a business, we may share information about you to prospective purchasers - but only so they can evaluate that business.
+Sale or Transfer: If we’re discussing selling or transferring part or all of a business, we may share information about you to prospective purchasers – but only so they can evaluate that business.
 If we are reorganised or sold to another organisation, we may transfer information we hold about you to them so they can continue to provide the services to you.
 (Under Legitimate Interest, Contractual Requirement and Legal Requirement)

 Information that you choose to make public is, you guessed it, disclosed publicly.
 That means, of course, that information like your public profile, posts, other content that you make public on our system.
 Public information may also be indexed by search engines or used by third parties.
 Please keep all of this in mind when deciding what you would like to share.

+While no online service is 100% secure, we work very hard to protect information about you against unauthorized access, use, alteration, or destruction, and take reasonable measures to do so.
 To enhance the security of your account, we encourage you to observe good security best practices with your account information, such as choosing strong passwords when registering with our systems and keeping this information secret.

 We employ a range of security controls throughout our organisation to ensure that we look after your personal data and protect it from loss, corruption or unauthorised access.
-Our Data and Information Security Policy which outlines our commitment to protecting your data can be found -->Here<--
+Our Data and Information Security Policy which outlines our commitment to protecting your data can be found <here>

 We only retain data for as long as is necessary to satisfy the following requirements:

-Contained in Legal Information: We are required to meet legal obligations in terms of retention periods for some data, such as financial records and information.
+Legal: We are required to meet legal obligations in terms of retention periods for some data, such as financial records and information.
 Our legal requirements are predominantly financial and so we would retain this type of information for a period of 7 years after the end of the financial year in which the transaction took place.
 (Under Legal Requirement)

-Contained in Contractual Information: Your data will be retained for the duration of your contract, as required by us to fulfil our contractual obligations.
+Contractual: Your data will be retained for the duration of your contract, as required by us to fulfil our contractual obligations.
 Following the end of the contract term we retain your information for a period of 5 years business analysis purposes and may use your information for up to 2 years to contact you regarding products or services related to your previous purchases with us.
 (Under Legitimate Interest)

-Data Used for Marketing Purposes: Where data is held solely for marketing purposes then we hold this for up to 2 years of inactivity prior to destruction.
+Marketing: Where data is held solely for marketing purposes then we hold this for up to 2 years of inactivity prior to destruction.
 (Under Legitimate Interest)

-Data Used for Business Analysis: Where data is held for business analysis purposes, data is limited to only that necessary to perform the analysis.
+Business Analysis: Where data is held for business analysis purposes, data is limited to only that necessary to perform the analysis.
 We retain business analysis data for a period of 5 years. (under Legitimate Interest)

 We always aim to keep the amount of personal data we hold to a minimum and so, unless we have received a specific request from you to erase any of your data before the retention periods expire, we will destroy/erase with an expired retention period as soon as the retention period has expired.